 Anthony Stanco is a trumpeter, composer, bandleader, and educator from Southeast Michigan.

-A product of Detroit's rich musical heritage, Stanco spent his early years studying under such local heroes as Marcus Belgrave and Rodney Whitaker.
-He enrolled in the Manhattan School of Music to continue his education with world-famous brass pedagogue Laurie Frink before returning to Michigan State University for his master's degree in 2013.
-While completing his education, he won the International Trumpet Guild's 2013 Jazz Competition.
+A product of Detroit's rich musical heritage, Stanco spent his early years studying under local heroes such as Marcus Belgrave and Rodney Whitaker.
+He enrolled in the Manhattan School of Music to continue his education with world-famous brass pedagogue Laurie Frink and transferred to Michigan State University to finish his undergraduate and master's degree.
+While completing his education, he won the International Trumpet Guild's 2013 Jazz Improvisation Competition.